JacekPierzchlewski/melancholia/docs/index.rst

 Welcome to melancholia's documentation!
 =======================================
-**'melancholia' - print a Numpy array to a file or a variable in a human-readable way.**
+**'melancholia' - print a NumPy array to a file or a variable in a human-readable way.**

 .. contents:: :local: